Safari Overview

 This day starts with a heavy breakfast meal at the lodge, and thereafter a Full day bird watching experience at Semiliki National Park; the birders Haven.
 This is home to over 40% bird species in Uganda.one other feature you will look out for in your stay is the Sempaya Hot springs in the forest, where most birds also dwell.
 You will seek to identify the over 460 bird species around the park; notably the storks, Turacos, eagles, egrets, woodpecker, cranes, and more. your will put the binoculars and camera on task for about 5-6 hours, with a Lunch break in the mix, and then an evening sunset return to the lodge for dinner and a peaceful nap.

-Day15: Fort portal Crater tour and depart for Queen Elizabeth National Park
+Day15: Birding to Queen Elizabeth National Park

 Day16: Full day birding